github/vscode-github-actions/CONTRIBUTING.md

 ## npm commands

-For the below make sure that you are in the `vscode-github-actions` directory of your local repo first.
+For the commands below make sure that you are in the `vscode-github-actions` directory of your local repo first.

 ```bash
 cd vscode-github-actions